Amiredin/Quotes/README.md

 *For the application to run on local machine, you must have NPM and Angular installed.

-*Bootstrap is also required for the custom styling used and recommended especially for the cards element to work.
+*Bootstrap is also required for the custom styling used and recommended especially for the cards element to work

-When all the Requirements have been met, you can simply clone the application by running the command git clone https://github.com/lawrence254/Quotes.git on your local machine and you can run your own version by opening a terminal and navigating to the cloned folder and running ng serve -o,this will initiate and open a server that will allow you to view the application.
-You can also access the generated application from this link or the one provided above if you first want to see how the application works.

 ## Specification